 Riding - Hiking - Spring Flowers - Photography

 This is a beautiful week in the back country.
 We don't see many people this time of year, but we do see lots of wildlife and lots of wild flowers.
 Due to the nature of higher mountain valleys, spring comes a later than most anywhere else.
 We usually cross hardened snow drifts on the mountain passes, and often snow will linger in the shady areas quite a ways down the valleys.
-In the lower Sun River Valley, where this trip primarily travels, the snow is melted off, and the grass and trees are bursting with spring foliage.
+In the river valley fllors, where this trip primarily travels, the snow is melted off, and the grass and trees are bursting with spring foliage.
 By far this is the most colorful trip of the year as all the mountain wildflowers are out in splendor.
 Additionally, the wildlife is more common at the end of June as they are moving from winter range to summer range, chasing the green grass as they go higher in elevation.
 The rivers and streams will be full with winter run off.
 There isn't much for fishing this time of year due to he murky nature of the streams.

 This trip offers a healthy dose of horseback riding and day-hiking adventures.
 Every campsite has tons of options for day hike or day riding activities.
 The rides between campsites are through mostly open meadows and average about 12 miles per day.
 The wildlife are abundant, and the wildflowers are amazing this time of year.
 This is the best trip for for photography of wildlife and wildflowers.
 If you are a professional photographer, or aspiring amateur, bring the appropriate lenses, etc as you'll find you are using them extensively.